 Pastoral Care – Form Teachers

 Our form teachers are vitally important people in the lives of our children, and are the first point of contact for parents, for academic issues or for pastoral care.
-Your form teacher is your child’s champion, ensuring that he or she is making the most of every opportunity.
-Form teachers act on any concerns that may arise, and regular formal meetings ensure that the children’s progress is discussed and targets set.
+Form teachers act on any concerns that may arise, and regular meetings ensure that the children’s progress is discussed and targets set.

 We have four school Houses – Austen, Dickens, Conrad and Chaucer – named after four famous authors who all had an association with Kent.
-All children in Years 1 – 6 belong to one of the Houses, as do all members of staff.
+All children in Years 1 – 6 belong to one of the Houses, as do all members of the teaching staff.
 The House system offers the children a chance to get to know each other throughout the age range.
 House sports events encourage teamwork as does the celebrated House Jamboree.
 We also have a range of House events throughout the year including a maths challenge, poetry competition, and Sports Day.

 Wellbeing – Rewards

 Praise forms an integral part of our teaching methods.
 From start to finish the children receive praise for a job well done, for politeness shown, for consideration shown to others.
 From a simple “well done” to an award presented in assembly, all children receive praise which provides the necessary stimulus to progress.
 Stars are awarded for something outstanding that the pupil may have done within the classroom, on the sports field or specifically to do with Music, Art or any of the numerous clubs and activities on offer.
 The teacher can determine how many stars the pupil should receive for the outstanding piece of work or effort.

 Jelly the Giraffe is the House Mascot that everyone wants!
 Every Friday Jelly is awarded to the House that has earned the most stars during the previous seven days.
 Underlying this friendly competition is the encouragement that is given to the children to do their best for their Houses, for each other and for themselves.